 One of the biggest influences for me to apply to Mount Union was my high school athletic director and Mount Union alumnus Keith Waesch, ‘94.
 His office was always filled with mementos from his years at Mount Union, and that’s where I got the big idea to investigate further.
 I was also familiar with the campus through the soccer team’s summer program, which I participated in for three years of high school.

 After applying to colleges, every time I would mention Mount Union, I noticed a visible change in expression on the face of whomever I was talking to.
 Once I had finished talking, they would somehow get the conversation back to Mount Union and how they, or someone they knew, had an amazing time there.
 I never heard a bad thing about the school from anyone.
 In a way, I already had my heart set on attending Mount Union.
 Receiving the Presidential Scholarship made the decision easier too!

 I was originally set on majoring in nursing, but at the time, Mount Union didn’t offer that as a major.
 However, I came to realize that I could use my skills with computers to build software that helps people in the same way, just without the needles.
 I’ve always loved writing in my free time, plus good computer programmers who have a firm grasp of the English language make a huge difference in the type of work they put out.

-Honestly, I enjoy all my classes, but one class I am particularly excited about is Danielle Cordaro’s Writing and the Web.
+Honestly, I enjoyed all my classes, but one class I was particularly excited about was Dr. Danielle Cordaro’s Writing and the Web.
 I feel that writing majors, more than anyone, should get experience putting their work online and the best practices for doing so.

-Although she’s not a professor, my favorite teacher is my mother for home schooling me through my sophomore year of high school.
-At Mount Union, Dr. John Kirchmeyer has been an amazing professor and even better academic advisor.
-Being able to always pop into his office and ask him questions has provided me with some amazing conversations and insight.
-He’s been an awesome professor and friend.
+Although she’s not a professor, my favorite teacher was my mother for home schooling me through my sophomore year of high school.
+At Mount Union, Dr. John Kirchmeyer was an amazing professor and even better academic advisor.
+Being able to always pop into his office and ask him questions provided me with some amazing conversations and insight.
+He was an awesome professor and friend.